DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/dxcagentfinance/bank-recon/customer.md

 Navigate to **Cash and bank management > Enquiries and reports > Customer remittance pending payments**.

-This form contains Customer remittance payments used in creating customer payments from the bank reconciliation.
+This form contains Customer remittance records that could refer to one or multiple invoices as per the customer's remittance.
+It is used in creating customer payments from the bank reconciliation and settling all the invoices as per this form.
+This only applies to where the Bank account's **Customer payment creation** is set to either _Settle from remittance and continue_ or _Settle from remittance only_.

 The records can be created from:
 1. Process emails with agent - Process messages in DXCAgentEmailContentTable where DXCAgentId is DXCAgentForPendingRemittanceCreation and MessageStatus is set to Waiting.
 2. Data entities: Pending remittance header & Pending remittance lines

 ## Results